mwanggh/An-Exploration-Enhanced-Search-Algorithm-for-Robot-Indoor-Source-Searching/README.md

 - [CAD files.](https://huggingface.co/datasets/WangHaaa/SourceSearchingDatasetCAD) The 3D models were created by the [RobotAtVirtualHome](https://github.com/DavidFernandezChaves/RobotAtVirtualHome) project and converted into CAD models.
 - [CFD data.](https://huggingface.co/datasets/WangHaaa/SourceSearchingDatasetCFD) CFD simulations were conducted using the [OpenFOAM](https://openfoam.org/) 11 software.
 The solver used is the simpleFOAM solver, and the model used is the $k-\epsilon$ model.
 - [Source diffusion simulation data.](https://huggingface.co/datasets/WangHaaa/SourceSearchingDatasetGADEN) The diffusion of substances throughout the environment is simulated using [GADEN](https://github.com/MAPIRlab/gaden).
-You need to replace the absolute path in the launch file with the path of the corresponding file on your computer.
+You need to replace the absolute paths in the launch files with the paths of the corresponding files on your computer.

 ## Videos